latazadehomero/cornell-marginalia/README.md

 > *Note: You can fully customize these prefixes and colors in the settings!*

-### 3. 🫥 Grouping Multiple Blocks (The Invisible Callout)
+### 3. 📦 Grouping Multiple Blocks & Perfect Alignment

-Obsidian treats paragraphs and lists as completely separate blocks.
+By default, Obsidian treats paragraphs, lists, and images as completely separate blocks.
 If you add a margin note to a paragraph that is immediately followed by a list, Obsidian might push the list down in Reading View to avoid overlapping.

-To fix this and force Obsidian to treat them as a single block, wrap your text in our official invisible callout `> [!cornell]`:
+To fix this and force Obsidian to treat them as a single group, we offer two solutions depending on your needs:
+#### Method A: The Invisible Callout (Lightweight & Organic)

+For quick grouping without leaving standard Markdown formatting, wrap your text in our official invisible callout > [!cornell]:
+Markdown
 ```
 > [!cornell]
 > %%> Your margin note here %%